 - Tong MJ, el-Farra NS, Grew MI.
 Clinical manifestations of hepatitis A: recent experience in a community teaching hospital.
 J Infect Dis 1995; 171 Suppl 1:S15.

 - Gordon SC, Reddy KR, Schiff L, Schiff ER.
 Prolonged intrahepatic cholestasis secondary to acute hepatitis A. Ann Intern Med 1984; 101:635.

 - Centers for Disease Control and Prevention.
-Hepatitis Surveillance Report No. 58.
-Atlanta, GA: US Department of Health and Human Services, Centers for Disease Control and Prevention 2003. p.1.
+Hepatitis Surveillance Report.
+United States Department of Health and Human Services, Centers for Disease Control and Prevention, Atlanta, GA 2011.